JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 ### ITextDocument Interface

+The **ITextDocument** interface is the Text Object Model (TOM) top-level interface, which retrieves the active selection and range objects for any story in the document—whether active or not.
+It enables the application to:

+- Open and save documents.
+- Control undo behavior and screen updating.
+- Find a range from a screen position.
+- Get an **ITextStoryRanges** story enumerator.

+#### When to implement

+Applications typically do not implement the **ITextDocument** interface.
+Microsoft text solutions, such as rich edit controls, implement **ITextDocument** as part of their TOM implementation.

+#### When to Use

+Applications can retrieve an **ITextDocument** pointer from a rich edit control.
+To do this, send an **EM_GETOLEINTERFACE** message to retrieve an **IRichEditOle** object from a rich edit control.
+Then, call the object's **IUnknown::QueryInterface** method to retrieve an **ITextDocument** pointer.

+#### Inheritance

+The **ITextDocument** interface inherits from the IUnknown interface. **ITextDocument** also has these types of members:

 | Name       | Description |
 | ---------- | ----------- |
 | [GetName](#GetName) | Gets the file name of this document. |